JBoulic/JBoulic.github.io/cube/README.md

 - Remove processed alg line
 - Implement backspace to get to initial state of alg
 - Improve visuals
+- Improve UI: Letter pair word bigger and at the top
+- For corner twists, only color white sticker
 Code:
 - Create own fps counter
 Bugs: